 Purchasing Bluetooth-enabled devices

-If you are considering purchasing a Bluetooth-enabled device to use with your Bluetooth-enabled notebook PC, you may want to know how you can be sure that the device that you purchase does, indeed, have Bluetooth.
-All you have to do is look for the Bluetooth symbol.
-If the symbol is there, then the device has Bluetooth.
+Before purchasing a device to use with your Bluetooth-enabled computer, make sure the device you purchase is Bluetooth-enabled.
+All you have to do is look for the Bluetooth symbol on the device packaging.
+If the symbol is there, then the device is Bluetooth-enabled.

 Bluetooth products have Bluetooth experience icons on the packaging to make it easy to determine which Bluetooth-enabled devices will operate with each other.